krk2183/TaskLinex-Frontend/README.md

 # 🎯 TaskLinex

+## ☕ Platform designed for your team

 **TaskLinex** is a focus-first productivity system designed to reduce cognitive overload by surfacing only what matters now and what comes next.
+By putting teams first, Tasklinex reimagines communications and reduces time wasted on meetings.

 It is not a notes app, a document wiki, or a workspace clone.
 It is a tool for **execution**.